Phil1999/movie-time-converter/README.md

 ## Communication Contract: Movie Runtime Microservice

 This microservice accepts a runtime in minutes and returns a formatted string with the format `Xhr Ymin`.
+See example/test.ts for code on calling the API.

 ## Requesting Data
 1. Send a **GET** request to the endpoint: http://localhost:3000/format-runtime